WICG/content-index/README.md

 Grouping content by a category (e.g. 'article', 'video', 'audio') allows an even richer experience as the browser is able to understand what kind of content is available and show a relevant UI.

+### Usage scenario 1
+A news publisher has a website that uses service workers to allow its users to read news articles offline.
+Highly engaged users of this website may see a link to the site in their browsers home screen, but have no way of knowing if there are any new articles available to read beforehand.
+The news site can leverage web notifications for high priority breaking news articles, but should not use them for less important ones.
+By using this API, the news site can simply expose its content to the browser which can then surface that content to the user.
+Users can then browse available content in a central location, even while offline.

+### Usage scenario 2
+A blog publishes regular podcasts to its users.
+It is available as a PWA and uses background fetch to download the audio files.
+An embedded media player then allows users to listen to these podcasts.
+With this API, these podcasts can be surfaced in the OS, allowing users to search for their downloaded content through native UI surfaces.
+This integration is only available with native apps at the moment.

 ## Goals
 - Allow users to easily find content even while **offline**
 - Surface high quality content in native spaces (example: [Android Slices](https://developer.android.com/guide/slices))